sheacon/spark_accre/README.md

 # Spark on ACCRE

-This repository provides tools for spinning up a Spark cluster and running Spark jobs on ACCRE's traditional HPC cluster via SLURM.
+This repository provides updated tools for spinning up a Spark cluster and running Spark jobs on ACCRE's traditional HPC cluster via SLURM.

 ## Description

 This directory contains an example Spark job launched through SLURM.
 The job is launched through the SLURM batch script `spark_test.slurm`; this  script allocates resources to set up tasks consisting of
 - a client
 - a master
 - an arbitrary number of workers
 Due to how SLURM is structured, the allocation of each of these processes must be homogeneous, which is slightly wasteful but easy to understand.

 Each process is launched via `srun` where the exectuable for each process is specified in the `cluster.conf` file.

 ## Notes